 According to the company itself*, the site has over 347,00,000 members.
 They get 187 million unique visits a month.
 56% are men and 44% are women.
 The top industries/users are:

 - Operations 9%

 You can find people who work in just about every major Fortune 500 company and in just about every industry on the site.
 And as you’ll see, it’s very easy to connect with others on LinkedIn.

 You can see how powerful this tool can be – but you can also see the danger.
-Since there are so many people there and so many potential connections, your wheels can easily get stuck in some very thick mud if you aren’t extremely focused on what you are there to do.
+Since there are so many people there and so many potential connections, your wheels can easily get stuck in some very thick mud if you aren’t extremely focused on what you do when you log in.

-And while we’re on the subject, if you are going to use LinkedIn to find a new job you’re going to have to be patient.
+And while we’re on the subject, if you are going to use LinkedIn to find a place to work you have to be patient.
 Please don’t expect immediate results.
-Using the strategy below, you might indeed find work fast – or you might have to spend time developing relationships.
+Using the strategy below, you might indeed find work fast – but you might have to spend time developing relationships.
 Be ready for either scenario.
 If you absolutely must find work fast, I suggest you also consider using a headhunter in addition to using these techniques.

 2. Your Profile

 Before you start trying to make new connections, you have to complete your profile.
 This is not super difficult but you must devote time and effort.
 Consider it your online resume and take this step seriously.
 Please schedule a few hours to this task before going any further.